-Williams College does not offer an engineering major, but many Williams graduates enjoy rewarding careers in engineering, applied science, and technical management.
+Pre-Engineering is an advising function to assist students choosing courses and applying to engineering schools for study after Williams.
+Although Williams College does not offer an engineering major, many Williams graduates enjoy rewarding careers in engineering, applied science, and technical management.
 Successful engineers need to be able to communicate effectively, reason logically, and understand both the technical and the social dimensions of a problem.
 Williams offers opportunities to acquire a strong grounding in science and mathematics, while also studying broadly in the humanities and social sciences.
 This well-rounded liberal arts education enables Williams graduates to succeed in engineering graduate study and in their careers.

-Neither of these two routes to an engineering career is easy.
+None of these routes to an engineering career is the most direct.
 If one’s goal is to prepare for an entry-level job in engineering as quickly as possible, one should attend a four-year undergraduate engineering program instead of Williams College.
 Of necessity undergraduate engineering programs concentrate earlier and more intensely on engineering-specific topics.
 They also offer few opportunities to study non-technical subjects.
-A prospective engineer should attend Williams only if he or she wants to take the time to acquire a firm foundation in science and to explore the humanities and social sciences before beginning engineering-specific training.
-In the long run the extra time and effort required to combine a liberal arts education with engineering training gives an engineer valuable scientific skills and communications skills that will enhance his or her career.
+A prospective engineer should attend Williams if they to take the time to acquire a firm foundation in science and to explore the humanities and social sciences before beginning engineering-specific training.
+In the long run the extra time and effort required to combine a liberal arts education with engineering training gives an engineer valuable scientific and communications skills that will enhance their career.

 Engineering includes a wide variety of subjects, ranging from traditional fields like mechanical engineering, electrical engineering, civil engineering, and chemical engineering to newer fields like bioengineering and environmental engineering.
 Different engineering fields will have different prerequisite courses.
-For example, a prospective electrical engineer should take courses in electricity and magnetism (e.g. PHYS 201 and PHYS 405) and electronics (e.g. Winter Study PHYS 014), while a prospective chemical engineer should concentrate on chemistry courses.
-The following list of courses is recommended only as a starting point.
+The following courses are recommended as a common foundation for most engineering disciplines:

 - PHYS 141 Mechanics and Waves